UMMISCO/metagenomics-fm/README.md

 ## Funding

-This study was supported by the ANR-21-CF45-0030 DeepIntegromics funding from the French National Research Agency (ANR).
+This work was supported by a grant from the French Agence Nationale de la Recherche (ANR) for the DeepIntegrOmics project (number ANR-21-CE45-0030).